bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, yeah.
 So if you notice today, no, right?
-I mean, we just have like a text field with an address.
+I mean, we just have a text field with an address.
 We want to support that.
 There's actually a lot of theory and research about doing batch requests kind of more efficiently.

-So Yeah, I think it's really useful to hear that a very typical use case is like hundreds of addresses, because that says a lot about how we need to build this to make it usable.
+So Yeah, I think it's really useful to hear that a very typical use case is like hundreds of addresses because that says a lot about how we need to build this to make it usable.
 So yeah, OK.
 Yes, so batching is possible, but it's in the works.

 Speaker 0: 00:27:56

 Yeah, by the way, it's way more than just a thousand.
-I'm checking a not even that old wallet and it has well 8,000 addresses here 13,000 addresses so since we do you know we do we attempt many coin joins and a lot of them fail and we generate new addresses for each attempted coin join and you can register up to 8 outputs in a round so let's say a round fails, I don't know, 5 times before it succeeds so that's 5 times 8 addresses that we have to add to your gap limit.
+I'm checking a not-even-that-old wallet and it has well 8,000 addresses here 13,000 addresses so since we do you know we do we attempt many coin joins and a lot of them fail and we generate new addresses for each attempted coin join and you can register up to 8 outputs in a round so let's say a round fails, I don't know, 5 times before it succeeds so that's 5 times 8 addresses that we have to add to your gap limit.

 Speaker 1: 00:28:35